 Applicants to Royal Holloway come from a diverse range of backgrounds and we accept a broad range of qualifications to our courses.
 Each applicant is considered carefully on their individual merits, but please see below for the standard minimum entry requirements for students from Kuwait.

 Secondary School Leaving Certificate (Thanawiya)

-If you have completed your Secondary School Leaving Certificate (Thanawiya) in Kuwait, you will need to take our one year International Foundation Year, or the equivalent from another institution, before beginning your undergraduate studies.
+If you have completed your Secondary School Leaving Certificate (Thanawiya) in Kuwait, you will need to take our one year International Foundation Year or International Year One programme, or the equivalent from another institution, before beginning your undergraduate studies.

 Higher Secondary School Certificate (CBSE)

 Students who have completed the Indian CBSE will be considered for direct entry onto our undergraduate programmes.
 The entry requirement will depend on on the subject you are planning to study at Royal Holloway, but most departments will require an overall grade of 80% to 85% with 85% in any subjects specified in GCE A-level entry requirements for the course.